carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ~~~
 {: .output}

-We want a list of the unique genes in our dataset.
+Now we want a list of the unique genes in our dataset.
 ~~~
 qseqid_unique=pd.unique(df['qseqid'])
 sseqid_unique=pd.unique(df['sseqid'])